 Methods

-Study Participants
+Study Participants and Substance Use Assessment

 Participants for this study were recruited from the Medical University of South Carolina (MUSC).
 The cohort consisted of 5 healthy non-drug-using controls, 11 cannabis users, and 7 individuals with chronic cocaine use, all aged between 18 and 55 years.
 There were differences in age, sex, and race among the three study groups.
 The MUSC Institutional Review Board approved the study, and all participants provided written informed consent before enrollment.
+Subjects with a history of or current psychiatric, neurological, or neurodevelopmental disorders, traumatic brain injury, or recent antibiotics or probiotics uses were excluded.

+A web-based, self-administered Timeline Followback (TLFB) Method Assessment [22] was used to evaluate participants’ cocaine and cannabis use patterns during the 90 days preceding their study visit.
+This assessment captured detailed information on the frequency, quantity, and patterns of cocaine and cannabis use, including days of use per month, typical and peak usage periods, routes of administration, age on onset, duration of use, and periods of abstinence.

-[22]To confirm self-reported drug use, urine drug screenings were conducted using the onTrak test cup, an in vitro diagnostic assay for drugs or metabolites in urine.
-The criteria for chronic abuse were followed as described in our previous studies [23, 24]
+To confirm self-reported drug use, urine drug screenings were conducted using the onTrak test cup, an in vitro diagnostic assay for qualitatively detecting drugs or metabolites in urine.
+The criteria for chronic substance abuse were followed as described in our previous studies [23, 24], with chronic cannabis use defined as regular use for at least 6 months and chronic cocaine use for at least 3 months.
+These criteria were verified through self-reported use patterns, TLFB assessments, and urine drug screenings.
+Chronic cannabis use was identified by meeting DSM-5 criteria for mild to severe cannabis use disorder, identifying cannabis as their main drug via self-report, and a positive urine test for 9-tetrahydrocannabinol (THC).
+Chronic cocaine use was identified by meeting DSM-5 criteria for mild to severe cocaine use disorder and identifying cocaine as their main drug via self-report; a positive urine drug screen for cocaine is not necessary since the half-life of cocaine metabolites is too short.
+All drug use participants confirmed smoking or snorting but not intravenous administration of cannabis or cocaine.

 Flow Cytometry Analysis of Monocyte Subpopulations

-Peripheral blood mononuclear cells (PBMCs) were isolated from whole blood samples using density gradient centrifugation. identify monocyte subsets.
+Peripheral blood mononuclear cells (PBMCs) were isolated from whole blood samples using density gradient centrifugation.
+Following isolation, PBMCs were stained with a viability marker (LIVE/DEAD™ Fixable Aqua Dead Cell Stain Kit, Invitrogen, Waltham, MA) and monoclonal antibodies targeting CD14 (clone MφP9, BD Biosciences, Milpitas, CA) and CD16 (clone: REA423, Miltenyi Biotec North America, Gaithersburg, MD) to identify monocyte subsets.
 Monocytes were classified as classical (CD14++CD16−), intermediate (CD14++CD16+), and non-classical (CD14+CD16++).
-Flow cytometry was performed using a BD Fortessa X20 system, and data were analyzed with FlowJo software.
+Flow cytometry was performed using a BD Fortessa X20 system, and data were analyzed with FlowJo software (version 10.10.0, BD Biosciences, San Jose, CA).

 Lipopolysaccharide (LPS) and Cytokine Quantification